ERB and Beyond

 Layouts #

-layout and use it in much the same way as a Liquid-based layout.
-You can freely mix’n’match ERB layouts with Liquid-based documents and Liquid-based layouts with ERB documents.
+You can add an .erb layout to the _layouts folder for use by resources even other layouts.
+You can freely mix ‘n’ match ERB layouts with Liquid-based documents and Liquid-based layouts with ERB documents.

 src/_layouts/testing.erb